-Our total project portfolio consists of seven drug development projects, of which four projects are prepared for phase IIa or phase IIb.
+In our total project portfolio, we currently have six projects: five drug candidates and a product series in cosmetic dermatology.
 What the projects have in common is that they are based on two unique validated technology platforms that are based on solid research and collaborations with pioneering and internationally recognized researchers and academics.

 The FOL peptide technology consists of a series of patented tissue-protective peptides ("small proteins") that are based on a modified part of the natural human protein osteopontin.
 Osteopontin is a glycoprotein expressed in many types of tissues, including the hair follicle and bone, and plays a key role in cell stimulation processes.